 White chocolate contains cocoa butter, milk solids, and sugar.
 White chocolate which contains any other type of fat except cocoa butter or white candy melts are not real white chocolate.
 If you're not sure about the quality of the chocolate you're buying, you should just the ingredient list on the packaging.

-- 7 oz (200 grams) real white chocolate, chopped
+- 7 oz (200 g) real white chocolate (chopped)

 - 2 teaspoons vanilla extract

-- 1/2 teaspoon fine salt
+- ½ teaspoon fine salt

-- 4 egg whites (165 grams)
+- 4 egg whites (from large eggs)

-- 2 1/4 cups (315 grams) all-purpose flour
+- 2 ½ cups (315 g) all-purpose flour

-- 4 1/2 teaspoons (20 grams) baking powder
+- 4 ½ teaspoons baking powder

-- 1 cup plus 2 tablespoons (240 grams) white granulated sugar
+- 1.25 cup (250 g) white granulated sugar

-- 5.3 oz (150 grams) real white chocolate, chopped
+- 5.3 oz (150 g) real white chocolate (chopped)

 - 2 tablespoons milk